AdobeDocs/experience-cloud.en/help/mobile-ios-implementation/index.md

 _Implementing the Experience Cloud in Mobile iOS Applications_ is the perfect starting point for mobile app developers who want to learn how to implement the Adobe Experience Cloud solutions in their iOS apps.

 Each lesson contains how-to exercises and foundational information to help you implement the Experience Cloud and understand its value.
-Callouts are provided to highlight information which might be useful to customers migrating from our previous SDK.
 A demo app is provided for you to complete the tutorial, so you can learn the underlying techniques in a safe environment.
-After completing this tutorial, you should be ready to start implementing all of your marketing solutions through Launch on your own website.
+After completing this tutorial, you should be ready to start implementing all of your marketing solutions through Launch in your own iOS app!

-After completing this you will be able to:
+After completing this tutorial you will be able to:

-* Create a Launch Property
+* Create a mobile Launch Property

 * Install a Launch Property in a mobile app

-* Add the following Adobe Experience Cloud solutions:
+* Implement the following Adobe Experience Cloud solutions:
   * **[Experience Cloud ID Service](id-service.md)**
   * **[Adobe Target](target.md)**
   * **[Adobe Analytics](analytics.md)**